TREEcg/specification/README.md

 # ᴛʀᴇᴇ

-The Tree vocabulary describes links to other nodes by qualifying a relation of their members to a value.

-It is an alternative to a [hydra:PartialCollectionView](https://www.hydra-cg.com/spec/latest/core/#collections) or to using `next`-links.
-Instead, we propose to have a bit of explanation of what can be found on the next page, and let the client decide whether it is useful to follow the link or not.
+__“The first hypermedia specification for autonomous querying”__

+ᴛʀᴇᴇ enables describing relations between values and all items on related pages.
+Using this specific relation, a script or autonomous query client (such as [Comunica](https://comunica.linkeddatafragments.org/) and [Planner.js](https://planner.js.org)) can understand whether following the link would certainly not give any more results and therefore the relation can be pruned from its search space.

+Possible use cases include describing index structures such as a reverse index, search trees, geospatial tiling, or graph patterns; and describing simple pagination with optional context.

 ## The Vocabulary

-Base URI to be used: `https://w3id.org/tree#`

-Preferred prefixes: `tree:` or `tiles:` (the latter makes sense if you only use the geospatial tiling specific terms)
+Base URI to be used: `https://w3id.org/tree#`.
+Preferred prefixes: `tree:` or `tiles:` (the latter makes sense if you only use the geospatial tiling specific terms).

-The full vocabulary is explained in the [RDF vocabulary](vocabulary.md).
+All newly introduced terms are explained in the [RDF vocabulary](vocabulary.md).

-Simple overview:

 ![ᴛʀᴇᴇ Ontology](treeontology.png)